f500/ansible-project_deploy/README.md

     project_root: "path_to_project_on_the_target_machine"
     project_deploy_strategy: "git", "synchronize" or "s3"

+This variable allows for setting your own release name instead of the generated timestamp.
+When deploying to multiple nodes, setting this will keep the same release name between all nodes, simplifying automated rollbacks (you can use the `set_fact` module to create unique name at runtime).

+    project_release: "v3.12.6"

 At certain key points in the role an option exists to include a task file of your own.
 In order to use this option, create a tasks file and set the corresponding hook variable to its location: